 Disability News for U.K. and European Union Document List

-Although some of these documents from our European Disability News category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
-The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created*.
+Summary: Our library below features 151 published articles, research papers, and documents from the Disabled World European Disability News category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
+The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 The European Union Disability Strategy is a promising document with commendable proposals and a few flaws, however its implementation will require strong political will and resources.

 Publish Date: 2021/06/09

 COVID-19 Vaccine (in)equity No Right of Way for EU Disabled

 National vaccination strategies do not have clear-cut criteria for prioritising persons with disabilities (PWDs) to receive the COVID-19 vaccine.